SikoSoft/activity-logger/README.md

 Components try to follow a consistent pattern of residing in a directory which carries the same name they do.
 File names for components are kebab-case, in order to be consistent with their related HTML tag names.
 Models, interfaces and descriptive data structures are in .models.ts files, while custom events are in .events.ts files.
 In a few of the more rare cases, there will also be some Storybook stories, which are in .stories.ts files.

+#### Import convention

+Imports are divided into a few conceptual areas, and ordered based on this distinction.

+The order is as follows:

+- third party libraries
+- first party models/classes/interfaces
+- first party events
+- first party components
+- first party styles

+Perhaps should consider having a limit on maximum number of imports in a single file.
+It feels as though extreme importing (arguably 20+) likely is an indicator that some component should be broken up.

 ### UI Library

 Some components I frequently use here are coming from another library I maintain; creatively called [@ss/ui](https://github.com/SikoSoft/ui). (thank you!)